james-morrison/hebtools/README.md

 This python package processes raw **[Datawell Waverider](http://www.datawell.nl)** files into a flexible time series.
-The code allows easier calculation of statistics from the displacment data, more sophisticated masking of improbable data and the ability to deal with larger timeseries than is available from existing software.
+The code allows easier calculation of statistics from the displacement data, more sophisticated masking of improbable data and the ability to deal with larger timeseries than is available from existing software.
 Similar code is also used to process pressure data from **[Nortek